The Best Under Cabinet Lighting Options

 What kind of under cabinet lighting is best?

-Should you put warm or white light under the cabinets?
+Should you use warm or white light under cabinets?